dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 * Add images are under the `static` -> `img` folder.
 * Use concise filenames that are relevant to the content contained within.
 Enumerate them if they are part of a sequence.
 * Use PNG or JPEG format, which renders a better quality and lossless compression.
-* Add *title=""* for all images to write a consice title of the image.
+* Add *title=""* for all images to write a concise title of the image.
 For accessibility, it's important to use succinct text that is clear and complete.

 For more information about images formatting, see the following section.